Brigitte Smadja

-Brigitte Smadja (1955 – 15 February 2023) was a Tunisian-born French author.
+Brigitte Smadja (12 May 1955 – 15 February 2023) was a Tunisian-born French author.

 Biography

-Born in Tunis in 1955, Smadja was eight years old when her family left for France, settling first in Sarcelles and next in Goutte d'Or.
+Born in Tunis in 1955 to a Jewish family, Smadja was eight years old when her family left for France, settling first in Sarcelles and next in Goutte d'Or.
 As a child, she dreamed of becoming an airline pilot, but instead pursued literary studies at the École normale supérieure de Fontenay-Saint-Cloud.
 She subsequently became a French teacher in a secondary school, a profession she continued alongside her writing career.
 She also taught French at the Duperré School of Applied Arts.

 Smadja's novels mainly discussed love, friendship, justice, differences, racism, and others.
 Occasionally, her novels had autobiographical elements, as seen in Quand papa était mort and Ne touchez pas aux idoles.
 She wrote around thirty novels for L'École des loisirs and Actes Sud.
 For her works, she received numerous prizes, such as the Prix de l'Été du livre in Metz and the Meilleur livre pour la jeunesse of Haute-Loire.

 Smadja died in Paris on 15 February 2023.